 Each day includes sharing our love for the Lord through Bible stories, prayer, music, and devotions.

-Students attend Spanish, music, art, library, physical education, and chapel each week.
+Students also attend library and chapel each week.
 Technology is available to enhance and support concepts.
 Field trips are used to enrich and support curriculum.
 Some special education services are available.

 All students must have a valid birth certificate, proof of immunization or an immunization waiver, and a physical prior to attending school.

 Shepherd of the Lakes Lutheran School offers both a half-day and full-day kindergarten.
 Kindergarten doors open at 8:35am; class begins at 8:45am.